JetBrains/amper/docs/Usage.md

-### Using Amper from command line in Gradle-based projects
+### Using the Gradle-based Amper version from command line

 In a [Gradle-based project](Documentation.md#gradle-based-projects) you can use Gradle as usually.
 E.g. to build and run the [JVM "Hello, World"](../examples-gradle/jvm):